 The combination of a liquid, high-priced, and fast-moving stock can produce explosive gains.

 Reliable Chart Patterns

-The final component in the triad of stock selection is subjective and deals with spotting good-looking charts that can produce low-risk, reliable buy entry points.
+Our rules for Volatility and Liquidity are objective, but the final piece of the triad is more subjective–finding good-looking charts that can produce low-risk, reliable buy entry points.

 Fast-moving stocks require low-risk entry points, which allow us to minimize risk and maximize the reward to risk ratio for each new swing trade entry.